The General History of Car Seats: Then and Now

-Correct usage is even lower as still about 75% of car seats are used incorrectly.
-But things continue to improve with new standards being developed and innovative new products, including the RideSafer Travel Vest.
+Things continue to improve with new standards being developed and innovative new products, including the RideSafer Travel Vest.

-And revolutionary products, like the Tummy Shield, are being developed to protect even younger children, yes younger, as in unborn babies.
+And revolutionary products, like the Tummy Shield, are being developed to protect even younger children.
+Yes, younger, as in unborn babies.
 There is more to come in child passenger safety in a time of faster and faster technological developments for both car seats and vehicles.
 It’s exciting to see.

 We want to know, have you ever questioned (even just once) the necessity of car seats?
 Share your comments below.